 The interruption in service to some of Amazon.com Inc.'s Elastic Compute Cloud, or EC2, customers last week prompted some sage advice for CIOs signing an enterprise cloud service-level agreement (SLA): Don't put all your eggs into one basket.
-It's critical to segment cloud applications
+It's critical to segment cloud applications to ensure appropriate levels of security, performance and redundancy.

 "The key takeaway here is, not all clouds are equally equipped for all purposes," said Audrey Rasmussen, partner and principal analyst at Ptak, Noel & Associates LLC in Longmont, Colo.